Assessing the Reliability of Wind Power Operations under a Changing Climate with a Non-Gaussian Bias Correction: Introduction

 In order to provide a pathway for a feasible and robust implementation of a wind energy portfolio, the question of resilience under a changing climate must be addressed.
 Given the computational impossibility to simulate high resolution numerical simulations for decades, an alternative strategy focused on publicly available data must be devised.
 In this work we focus on developing a methodology for assessing future winds, predicated upon the estimation of the relationship between simulated and observed data for a historical period at the same spatial and temporal scales.
 Under the assumption of an enduring relation between these two data sets, future wind behaviors are estimated by applying the same relation to future climate simulations.

+Methods for adjusting observations and simulations have a long history in geoscience (see, e.g., \cite{yua19, kim15} and \cite{ho12,haw13} for a general review), and bear some resemblance but also substantial differences with methodologies for calibrating observations with numerical simulations.
+Adjustment methods can be generally divided in two categories: observation-driven or simulation-driven.

+Observation-driven approaches focus on adjusting observations based on estimated changes in simulations.
+This \textit{Delta method} or \textit{change factor} \citep{haw13} has been subject to some recent generalizations beyond a simple mean correction.
+Indeed, \cite{lee15} proposed a spectral-based approach to the adjustment of time series, thus resulting in an adjustment of the implied covariance structure.
+At the core of this method is the notion of (penalized) estimation of the ratio between the spectral densities of observations and simulations. \cite{pop16} proposed a generalization of the aforementioned approach to a transient climate and multiple simulations under different future scenarios.

-Methods for adjusting observations and simulations have a long history in geoscience (see, e.g., \cite{yua19, kim15} and \cite{ho12,haw13} for a general review).
-In its simplest form, the bias correction method focuses on an individual time series, estimates the differences between observational and simulated historical climate, and applies this difference to future simulations to obtain the future observations.
-Slightly more sophisticated approaches involve also the use of variance (see Section \ref{sec:rev} for a comprehensive review).
-With the exception of some studies (e.g., \cite{pia12,vra14}), the vast majority of literature has focused on the adjustment of first and second moments for the marginal distribution of a time series.
+Simulation-driven methods are instead focused on estimating an empirical relationship between historical observation and simulation, and use it to correct future simulations.
+This \textit{bias correction} approach, in its simplest form, focuses on an individual time series, estimates the differences between observational and simulated historical climate, and applies this difference to future simulations to obtain the future observations.
+Slightly more sophisticated approaches involve also the use of variance (see Section \ref{sec:rev} for a comprehensive review), or transforming the quantiles of the distribution (\textit{quantile mapping}, \cite{can15}).
+In more recent years, more studies have acknowledged the need for methods of bias adjustment for spatially distributed (and possibly multivariate) data. \cite{ngu19} proposed a frequency based adjustment of spatial data.
+Among others, \cite{meh16,can18} and \cite{can20} extended quantile mapping to multivariate time series, and \cite{fra20} provided a recent overview and comparison of multivariate bias correction methods.